yellobyte/DacESP32/README.md

 # DacESP32

-The ESP32 contains two 8-bit DAC (digital to analog converter) channels, connected to GPIO25 (DAC Channel 1) and GPIO26 (DAC Channel 2).
+The Espressif MCUs ESP32 and ESP32-S2 contain two 8-bit DAC (digital to analog converter) channels each.
+On ESP32 the first DAC channel is assigned to GPIO25 and the second channel is assigned to GPIO26.
+On ESP32-S2 the two DAC channels are assigned to GPIO17 and GPIO18.

 Using the DACs allows these channels to be set to arbitrary output voltages between 0...+3.3V (VDD).
 Both channels can be driven alternatively by an integrated common cosine waveform (CW) generator.
 The CW generator is explained more detailed further down.

-This Arduino library makes using the two ESP32 DAC output channels fast & easy.
+This Arduino library makes using the two ESP32(-S2) DAC output channels fast & easy.

 Below an example for generating a sinus signal of ~2kHz on GPIO25 (Channel 1) and a steady voltage level of about 1.3V on GPIO26 (Channel 2).